 The new law also prevents HOAs from assessing fines on a daily basis and limits the total amount of fines for a violation to $500.

 Before taking action on a delinquency, an HOA must alert the homeowner about the amounts due.
 And the HOA must keep records of the contact, including the type of communication and the date and time of communication attempts.

-An HOA must send a written notice in the homeowner's preferred language (see below) of any violations, giving 30 days to correct the problem before the imposing a fine.
+An HOA must send a written notice in the homeowner's preferred language (see below) of any violations, giving 30 days to correct the problem before imposing a fine.
 (The period to fix a violation is 72 hours if it threatens the public safety or health.)

 The association must give the homeowner another 30-day period (so, two consecutive 30-day periods) to cure a violation before taking legal action.

 A homeowner may notify the association if they prefer that correspondence and notices from the HOA be in a language other than English.
 Then, the HOA must provide notices in that language.

 An HOA must send homeowners monthly notifications (in their language of choice) by first-class mail and, if the HOA has an email address for the owner, by email, of any outstanding balances with an itemized list of all assessments, fines, fees, and charges that the homeowner owes.

 An HOA must send a notice of delinquency in the homeowner's preferred language by certified mail, return receipt requested, post a copy at the home, and send notice by first-class letter, text, or email.
 In addition, an HOA must send homeowners a notice by certified mail, return receipt requested, before the HOA can turn a delinquent account over to a collection agency or an attorney for legal action.
 (Currently, Colorado law merely requires the HOA to have a policy in place to send a notice of delinquency.)